 The Research Support Fund helps Canadian post-secondary institutions pay for the indirect costs of research.
 By reducing the financial burden of hidden expenses such as lighting and heating, this program allows researchers to devote their energy to cutting-edge discoveries and excellence.

-Whether it be the salaries of staff or students who provide administrative support, the cost of providing occupational health and safety training or administrative expenses related to patent applications, these hidden, or “indirect,” costs of research represent a significant challenge for Canadian institutions.
+Whether it be the salaries of staff who provide administrative support, or administrative expenses related to patent applications, these hidden, or “indirect,” costs of research represent a significant challenge for Canadian institutions.

 The Government of Canada introduced the Indirect Costs Program, now called Research Support Fund, in 2003 in order to assist post-secondary institutions with these real and necessary costs.
 This program, which is permanent, provides Canadian universities and colleges with an annual grant to help pay for a portion of their indirect research costs.

-Regardless of whether the funds are used for the maintenance of libraries, laboratories or research networking spaces or for technical support for a website or library information systems, the aim of the program is the same: to ensure the ability of Canadian research institutions to operate at the leading edge.
+Regardless of whether the funds are used for the maintenance of libraries, laboratories or research networking spaces, the aim of the program is the same: to ensure the ability of Canadian research institutions to operate at the leading edge.

 Every year, the federal government invests in research projects through its three granting agencies: